 Park City's debt service expenditures have increased in amount and as a percentage of total expenditures during the past decade.
-Much of this is due to the voter approved General Obligation Bonds that were passed in 1999, 2000, 2005, 2006, 2007, 2008, 2009, and 2010 as well as the Sales Tax Revenue Bonds issued in 2005.
+Much of this is due to the voter approved General Obligation Bonds that were passed in 1999, 2000, 2005, 2006, 2007, 2008, 2009, 2010, and 2013, as well as the Sales Tax Revenue Bonds issued in 2005, 2010, 2014 and 2015.
 The City's bond rating was upgraded in May 2006 by Moody's to Aa2.
 Furthermore, the City was upgraded in 2008 by Standard and Poor's and Fitch to AA.
 A bond rating of AA (AAA is generally the highest rating) indicates that Park City as an issuer offers "excellent financial security."
 The issued Sales Tax Revenue Bond also received a rating of A+ from Standard & Poor's.
 In the beginning of May 2010, Park City's bond rating moved from Aa2 (Moody's) and AA (Fitch) to Aa1 and AA+ respectively.
 In 2013 S&P increased the City's bond rating to AA+.

 Through the last decade, revenues have been steadily increasing for Park City with no revenue source significantly changing as a percentage of total revenue.
-FY 2014 sales tax revenues increased 25% from FY 2013 (excluding federal revenue).
+FY 2016 sales tax revenues increased 10.5% from FY 2015.
 Taxes account for 55 percent of total revenue.

 Major employer-types in the City include: accommodation and food service, arts/entertainment and recreation, retail trade, real estate, technical services and government.
-Unemployment data was unavailable for Park City; however, the current Summit County unemployment rate is estimated at 4.1 percent as of February 2013.
-According to the Bureau of Labor of Statistics, Utah's unemployment rate is 4.9 percent and the national rate is 7.6 percent as of March, 2013.
+Unemployment rate for Park City as 2016 was 2.6%.
+According to the Bureau of Labor of Statistics, Utah's unemployment rate is 3.1 percent and the national rate is 4.7 percent as of March, 2017.

-Park City has seen substantial growth in revenue in recent years, exceeding pre-recession revenues.
-Diversification of resort activities, promoting additional special events, and sound financial policies have all aided in ensuring a thriving economy.
+Park City has seen substantial revenue growth in recent years, exceeding pre-recession revenues.
+Diversification of resort activities, promoting additional special events and sound financial policies have all aided in ensuring a thriving economy.